Jamie loves writing about DIY projects, decorating on a budget, craft ideas, and creative ways to reuse and upcycle products.

 - If you want to use the same glass container to do multiple colors, be sure to clean out the container with a paper towel and alcohol between each color to avoid transferring the previous color to the new color.

 - This ink is usually applied in drops or by using a dropper.
-What you have made is concentrated ink solution so the more drops you add, the more concentrated the color.
+What you have made is a concentrated ink solution, so the more drops you add, the more concentrated the color.